USEPA/gcam-kaya-decomposition/README.md

 -   **Modeling Platform:** GLIMPSE v1.01 and v1.2

-The GCAM-USA model can be conducted by a graphical user interface, named as [GLIMPSE (GCAM-Long-Term Interactive Multi-Pollutant Scenario Evaluator)](https://www.epa.gov/air-research/glimpse-computational-framework-supporting-state-level-environmental-and-energy).
+The [GLIMPSE (GCAM-Long-Term Interactive Multi-Pollutant Scenario Evaluator)](https://www.epa.gov/air-research/glimpse-computational-framework-supporting-state-level-environmental-and-energy) developed by EPA's Office of Research and Development facilitates the GCAM-USA modeling by providing a graphical user interface.
 GCAM simulates the co-evolution of the economy, energy system, land use, and climate system, including how this co-evolution is shaped by policy and other external factors.
 GLIMPSE allows users to explore or modify GCAM scenario inputs and to take simulation outputs through its ModelInterface.
 The outputs of the ModelInterface is used as inputs for the Kaya decomposition analysis, which is analyzed through the R codes in this repository.

 For more information about the GLIMPSE user interface and GCAM-USA model, please visit EPA's GLIMPSE project repository at <https://github.com/USEPA/GLIMPSE> and GCAM repository at <https://github.com/JGCRI/gcam-core>.

 ## Data Sources for Decomposition Analysis

 The `` `data` `` folder in this repository provides five input files for the Kaya decomposition analysis, which are taken out from the GCAM ModelInterface queries.
-GCAM inputs include population growth, GDP growth, resource availability, and technology development by sector, and its outputs include energy technology penetrations, fuel use, and emissions by technology, which are sources of the decomposition analysis.
+GCAM inputs include population growth, GDP growth, resource availability, and technology development by sector, and its outputs include energy technology penetrations, fuel use, and emissions by technology.
+The inputs and outputs will be used in the decomposition analysis.
 The data are state-level data for all 50 U.S. states from 2020 to 2050, presented in 5-year intervals.
 The ModelInterface queries that we utilized for the decomposition analysis include:

 (1) **All emissions by technology**